brettz9/miller-columns/README.md

 - `animation` - Optional callback for ensuring the viewport shows the entire newly expanded item.
 Defaults to an internal method.
-Passed the columns and column jQuery objects as arguments.
+Passed the column item and columns jQuery objects as arguments.
 - `breadcrumb` - Optional callback for adding the breadcrumb path using the chain of selected items.
 Defaults to an internal method.
 No arguments.
 - `current` - Optional callback for Defaults to a noop.
-Passed the column item jQuery object (or `undefined` upon reset) as its single argument.
+Passed the column item and columns jQuery object as arguments.
+(Column item will be `null` upon reset.)
 - `delay` - Optional integer indicating animation delay.
 Defaults to 500ms.
+- `resetOnOutsideClick` - Optional boolean to indicate whether to reset the browser to the beginning upon clicking within the columns area where it is not a column.
+Defaults to `true`.

 ## To-dos

+1. Better namespace CSS rules
 1. Use `loadStylesheets` to give option to load the CSS (along with other user-related styles) dynamically and modularly.
+1. Support jumping alphabetically by typing of letter
+1. Editing
+    1. Option to create
+    1. Option to delete
+    1. Option to rename (and trigger event) by clicking into cell
+    1. Option to move (by drag and drop and cut-paste key commands)